eSignus/support/_docs/hwlink.md

 But how do we facilitate an inheritance?
 Since the recovery system has two parts:

-- One that contains the Recovery Seed (maintained by the Issuer of the card)
+- One that contains the Recovery Seed (maintained by the Issuer of the card).
+We will give a card duplicate to our(s) heir(s).
 - Another that has the Recovery Key (maintained by the Vault manager).
-We can leave one of them in a notary as part of the inheritance and the other to our heirs.
+To retreive this second part a user needs to have access to the email account or the phone number.
+We can leave the phone number to our heirs as part of the inheritance.
 The funds can only be accessed if we pass away.

 ### Safety forever